coumbole/rekrybot/README.md

 The other fields should be self-explanatory.

-Once the data is updated, move it to your home directory:
+Once the data is updated, move it to your home directory.

 `mv .rekrybotrc ~/`